baudcode/tf-semantic-segmentation/README.md

 # or load from models in directory (models/) that contain the name 'unet'
 models = get_models_from_directory('models/', contains='unet')

-# returns the ensamble and all predictions made
+# returns the ensemble and all predictions made
 ensamble, predictions = ensamble_prediction(models, image.numpy(), host='localhost', port=8501)
 ```